shopware/frontends/apps/docs/src/getting-started/cms/multiple-cms.md

 ## Adding middleware

-Add middleware injection to the main routing resolver file.
+All you need to do is adding a middleware injection to the main routing resolver file.

 `templates/vue-demo-store/pages/[...all].vue`